 When applicable the University will attempt to gain an understanding of the demonstrator’s grievances and come to a resolution, and to notify protesting individuals about actions that are considered unacceptable and potential consequences.
 If the actions involved in a protest or demonstration are considered provoking, there is a risk of harm to individuals or property, or violates other inappropriate actions listed above while not disbanding in a timely manner, the designated responsible official or the senior Campus Safety staff on-scene may contact KCPD to come to the scene of the protest or demonstration to intervene and assist in disbanding the group, or if applicable to arrest offenders of civil laws.

 Avila University is an institution of higher education located on private property that forbids concealed carry or possession of weapons on University property.
 This is in compliance of Missouri statute 571.030.

-Firearms, knives, swords, arrows, or any weapons or hazardous materials, or any item resembling a weapon are strictly forbidden.
+Firearms, guns, knives, swords, arrows, or any weapons or hazardous materials, or any item resembling a weapon are strictly forbidden.
 Possession of any of these items at a University sponsored event, whether on or off campus, is also prohibited.
 Exemptions to this policy may be allowed for University sponsored activities or sanctioned events, and will be explicitly allowed by the appropriate University Vice President.

 If you are uncertain about whether an item you possess is in violation of this policy you should inquire with Campus Safety prior to bringing the item on campus.
 Any object used or threaten to be used to cause bodily harm can be classified as a weapon and may fall under additional disciplinary actions.